Holding Company Taxes

 The parent company and its subsidiary will also maintain separate tax accountabilities as long as both companies operate independently in an obvious manner.
 If the IRS determines that the two companies were not operating separately, e.g., there was a comingling of funds, the IRS will require the companies to pay back taxes.

 Ways to Defer Taxes for Holding Companies

-To add to the semi-complicated nature of holding company taxes, there are also multiple methods that allow for deferring taxes.
+In addition to the semi-complicated nature of holding company taxes, there are also multiple methods that allow for deferring taxes.
 One method is to have many shareholders.
 You can then create a separate holding company corresponding to every shareholder within the corporation.
-This delivers flexibility for shareholders and the holding companies control each person’s dividend payments.
+This allows for flexibility among shareholders as the holding company controls each person’s dividend payments.

-Or you could form a trust, such as family trusts to hold company shares.
-The holding company and your entire family would benefit.
-In this case, the holding company can receive dividends via beneficiary status, with those dividends usually being tax-free.
+You could also have a family trust hold company shares.
+In this event, the holding company would receive dividends as the beneficiary with those dividends being tax-free.

 Furthermore, it’s possible to send company profits to your holding company via dividends.
 When the business needs cash, you can send those funds back.
 This allows you to keep any profits away from creditors without having to remove it from the business.